azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

 **These rules must be changed only by a human.
 Do not modify them automatically.**

+### Decision-Making Protocol

+- Whenever there are more than one possible approaches to solve an issue, never make any changes before presenting all available options to me.
+This applies even if I have previously given you permission to proceed automatically.
+- Always present each viable option clearly, explain the pros and cons, and state your recommendation.
+Do not implement or act on any option without my explicit approval at that moment.
+- This process must be followed on every occasion, regardless of any prior standing permission to act.

 ### IAM Policy Resource Rules

 **All IAM policies must follow least-privilege principles and use fully qualified ARNs whenever possible.**